A major aspect of offensive strategy is determining the lineup. The lineup is created by a team's general manager and can change from game to game.

 Choosing which reliever to use also takes strategy.
 Some managers will employ one-batter relievers, meaning a reliever will only be used to pitch to one batter, and then he will be taken out of the game.
 Usually, this reliever specializes in a pitch that the batter statistically doesn't hit well, or his dominant hand is the same as the batter's.
 This rule will soon change in the MLB in 2020, when there will be a three-batter minimum.

-A closer is a special type of reliever (usually the best one on the team) who is often used only in certain situations: when the team is winning by one to three runs.
+A closer is a special type of reliever (usually the best one on the team) who is often used only in certain situations, for example, when the team is winning by one to three runs.
 They are in charge of securing the win and are the most reliable in ensuring that the opposing team will not score any more runs.

 One of the most common fielding strategies is the defensive shift.
 The most obvious shifts are when a batter is about to bunt, or when a batter has a strong tendency to hit the ball to one side of the field.
 The latter type of shift is called an extreme shift.
 This is when all the infielders and outfielders occupy a spot significantly to the left or right of what they usually occupy.
 For example, if the fielders are doing an extreme shift to the left, the left fielder might stand around the left foul line, instead of around the middle of left field where he usually stands.
 For shifts in response to a bunter, all the fielders will move closer to home plate.